coscene-io/remote-worker/README.md

 ```
 3.3 Running the project Nodes

 According to the ROS2 official documentation, it is not recommended to run ROS2 nodes in the same terminal where you compile the packages.
-Open a new terminal window using Ctrl + Alt + T.
+Open a new terminal window using ```Ctrl + Alt + T```.
 Grant serial port permissions and run the ROS2 robotic arm driver node:

 Grant read and write permissions to the serial device using the following command (replace /dev/ttyUSB0 and /dev/ttyUSB1 with your actual device path):